Impact in Changing Times

 This interactive workshop explores how lawyers can help unlock “positive tipping points” to accelerate systemic change across climate, social, and economic issues.
 Through an introductory framing and small-group exercises, participants will identify barriers, legal leverage points, and practical tools to drive transformation, culminating in shared insights and a collaborative map of opportunities for future action within the GAIL community.

-This panel will bring together leading voices from across the legal, corporate and investment communities to explore how the law on fiduciary duties in a number of jurisdictions is adapting to meet the demands of an investment landscape increasingly defined by the pursuit of both financial return and measurable positive impact.
+This panel will bring together leading voices from across the legal, corporate and investment communities to explore how the law on fiduciary duties in several jurisdictions is adapting to meet the demands of an investment landscape increasingly defined by the pursuit of both financial return and measurable positive impact.

 Lunch and networking drinks will be hosted by Travers Smith

-If you are not already a member, join GAIL’s community.
+If you are not already a member, find out about joining GAIL’s community here, or download the member brochure.

 Partnership Opportunities